 How To Use Stop Loss In Forex Trading?

-The content presented above, whether from a third party or not, is considered as general advice only.
-This article does not contain and should not be construed as containing investment advice, investment recommendations, an offer of or solicitation for any transactions in financial instruments.
-Mitrade does not represent that the information provided here is accurate, current or complete.
-For any information related to leverage or promotions, certain details may outdated so please refer to our trading platform for the latest details. *CFD trading carries a high level of risk and is not suitable for all investors.
-Please read the PDS before choosing to start trading.
+* The content presented above, whether from a third party or not, is considered as general advice only.
+This article should not be construed as containing investment advice, investment recommendations, an offer of or solicitation for any transactions in financial instruments.

 Risk Warning: Trading may result in the loss of your entire capital.
 Trading OTC derivatives may not be suitable for everyone.
 Please consider our legal disclosure documents before using our services and ensure that you understand the risks involved.
 You do not own or have any interest in the underlying assets.